dolittle/Documentation/Source/content/en/docs/contributing/tooling/code_analysis.md

 The static code analysis tools checks for these common mistakes so that we can learn from the community.

 The tools we have set up continuously monitor our code and reports on [pull requests]({{< ref "../guidelines/pull_requests.md" >}}) to help motivate us to produce high quality code, and reduce the manual work for reviewers.
 We are currently in the process of figuring out what tools work best for us (there are a lot to choose from), and we have set up the experiment on these repositories:
-- Runtime [repository](https://github.com/dolittle/Runtime) uses Codacy.
-See [the dashboard](https://app.codacy.com/gh/dolittle/Runtime/dashboard).
+- Runtime [repository](https://github.com/dolittle/Runtime) uses Codacy, see [the dashboard](https://app.codacy.com/gh/dolittle/Runtime/dashboard)
-- DotNET.SDK [repository](https://github.com/dolittle/DotNET.SDK) uses Codacy.
-See [the dashboard](https://codeclimate.com/github/dolittle/DotNET.SDK).
+- DotNET.SDK [repository](https://github.com/dolittle/DotNET.SDK) uses Code Climate, see [the dashboard](https://codeclimate.com/github/dolittle/DotNET.SDK)

-### The tools we have chosen
+## The tools we have chosen
 We are currently evaluating two options, [Codacy](https://www.codacy.com) and [Codeclimate](https://codeclimate.com).
 Our requirements for a tool is:
 1. To keep track of test coverage over time.
 Additional features related to code quality is considered benefitial, but not neccesary.